OCTOBER 5 - 7, 2017

 On this Bicentennial Launch Weekend we will mark the 200th anniversary of the laying of the University’s cornerstone at Pavilion VII.
 Join us in Charlottesville for a commemoration and community celebration or join a Regional Bicentennial Celebration with a UVA Club near you.

 Additional details about the tribute to the laying of the cornerstone and an evening celebration will materialize in the coming weeks and months, as will more information on activities throughout the launch weekend including the UVA vs. Duke home football game on Saturday, Oct.
 7.

 If you are a UVA performing group interested in being a part of the celebration please submit your proposal here.

 Thursday, Oct.
 5

-In this live event, BackStory hosts Ed Ayers, Brian Balogh, Nathan Connolly, and Joanne Freeman will take a topic and unpack its history in a lively debate, storytelling, and interciew format on stage at the Paramount Theater.
+In this live event, BackStory hosts Ed Ayers, Brian Balogh, Nathan Connolly, and Joanne Freeman will take a topic and unpack its history in a lively debate, storytelling, and interview format on stage at the Paramount Theater.
 The show will weave together Jefferson's ideas of citizenship and the role education had with regards to citizenship in the eyes of the founders, particularly Jefferson.
 The University of Virginia is the embodiment of those views.
 The program will tackle how citizenship is defined both culturally and legally throughout the rest of the American history.
 This event is free and open to the public.
 Tickets are free and will provide general admission seating.
-Tickets will be available in August and registration information will be posted when available.
+Get your tickets here.

 Friday, Oct.
 6